telerik/ajax-docs/controls/editor/client-side-programming/selection-object.md

 # Selection Object

+You can get a reference to the current selection in RadEditor by using its [getSelection]({%slug editor/client-side-programming/methods/selection/getselection%}) method.

 The Selection object exposes the following public methods and properties to control its behavior:

 >caption Selection Client-Side Methods